DanielAW/MtkICAPtool/README.md

-Tested on Realme 6i (RMX2040) running Android 11 using mt6769
+Tested on Realme 6i (RMX2040) running Android 11 using mt6769.
+Parts taken from the Mediatek "wifitesttool".

 # Build
 * Export NDK (Ubuntu 18.04 in this case)